How to Make The Life of Your Car Battery Last Longer

+What is the Life of a Car Battery?
 Typically car batteries will last you four to six years.
-However, some factors could get in the way of that time frame such as weather conditions, vehicle type, or even how you drive your car.
+However, some factors could get in the way of the car battery life time frame such as weather conditions, vehicle type, or even how you drive your car.

 Drive longer distances frequently

 How Do You Charge a Car Battery?
 According to the Motor Trade Association, frequent short trips could actually contribute to a shorter lifespan for car batteries.
 Car batteries recharge at longer distances and will receive a full charge after eight hours of use.
 If a battery isn’t receiving a full charge, strong crystalline deposits can form on the negative plates and can actually prevent the battery from receiving a proper charge.
 Now that doesn’t mean you need to drive the car eight hours on the daily, but it does mean you should be careful with the amount you are using the electric auxiliary controls within the car.
 The car’s lights, heater fan, and radio all rely on the battery.